-This is actually a great way to test your markers and find out which ones are good, and which ones are ready for the trash.
+This is actually a great way to test your markers and find out which ones are good, and which ones have dried up.

 Simply scribble all over your paper towel, filling it up as much as possible.
 An older child can do this on his own, but a younger one may be overwhelmed at the prospect of covering the entire paper towel, so you may want to work together for this part.

 Once you’ve finished filling in your paper towel, lay it out on a hard surface.
-Don’t put anything absorbent, such as a towel or even paper underneath, as I suspect it would suck a lot of the colour out of your paper towel.
-I would use a hard surface such as a plastic tray, a cookie sheet or a vinyl tablecloth.
+Don’t put anything absorbent, such as a towel or even paper underneath, as it will pull some of the colour from the paper towel.
+A plastic tray or a cookie sheet would work well.
 We worked on the plastic-y/veneer surface of our second hand coffee-table/craft table.

 Now, have your child wet the paper towel by either brushing water onto it with a paintbrush, or by dropping water all over it with an eye dropper.